CPDT-KA Certified PhD Behavioral Neuroscience NYC

 Private Puppy Training Near You — Starting Right in NYC

-NYC puppies face a uniquely dense behavioral environment from day one — elevators, lobby staff, strangers, other dogs, traffic, scaffolding, delivery trucks.
-Private puppy training builds the foundation your dog needs to navigate all of it with confidence instead of anxiety.
+And NYC puppies don't get a gentle introduction to the world.
+From day one, it's elevators, lobby staff, strangers, other dogs, traffic, scaffolding, and delivery trucks that appear out of nowhere.
+Private puppy training builds the foundation your dog needs to handle all of it with confidence instead of panic.

 🏠